decentdao/fractal-docs/user-guides/user-guides/multisig-dao/proposal-lifecycle/root-dao-proposal-lifecycle.md

 A proposal that is executable can be executed, executing the transactions in the proposal.

 #### Executed
-After a proposal is executed, it enters the Executed state.
+After a proposal is executed, the transactions on the proposal are executed and the proposal enters the **Executed** state.

 #### Rejected
 If another proposal with the same nonce is executed, then a proposal with the same nonce which is not executed will enter a Rejected state.
 A rejected proposal can no longer be executed.